← Back to dashboard

 UK Impact

 Operation Prosperity Guardian has not restored normal transit confidence.
 Insurance premiums for Red Sea passage remain prohibitively elevated.
-The Houthi threat and Hormuz disruption are geopolitically linked β€” both tied to the same regional conflict β€” creating a compound supply shock with no near-term resolution pathway visible.
+The Houthi threat is geopolitically linked to the broader US-Iran-Israel conflict; Hormuz reclosure (18 April) and Bab-el-Mandeb disruption now overlap, placing the entire Gulf-to-UK oil corridor under simultaneous constraint.
+Red Sea normalisation requires a separate Houthi ceasefire.

 South China Sea β€” Scarborough Shoal